ietf-wg-asdf/instance-information/draft-ietf-asdf-instance-information.md

 [^status]

-[^status]: The present revision –07 adds an experimental section on linking `sdfProtocolMap` and `sdfContext` which has been yet another result of the discussions that happened during and after IETF 124.
+[^status]: The present revision is the first one after the adoption by the ASDF Working Group.
+Content-wise, it is unchanged compared to the preceding individual draft revision.

 --- middle